Fun Excursions with Groups in Savannah

 In This Article

 In Savannah, we take our fun very seriously.
-A full day of meetings calls for evenings packed with hard-earned leisure.
-Show your attendees a night on the town—or, if schedules allow, a day on the water—with a wide range of tours, excursions and nightlife that has gained us a reputation as one of the most lively cities in the South.
+A full day of exploration calls for evenings packed with spirited cocktails.
+Show your group a night on the town—or, a day on the water—with a wide range of tours, excursions and nightlife that has gained us a reputation as one of the most lively cities in the South.

 Savannah Smiles Dueling Pianos

 Get the whole group singing along at this rowdy piano bar, located just steps from River Street.
 There’s always a great crowd here, with hilarious entertainers, audience interaction and songs that everyone will know the words to.
 Have a guest of honor?
 You can even get them up on stage!

 Savannah Slow Ride